35 GTA 5 Locations Based on Real Life

 That affects players who search whether Los Santos, Vinewood, Del Perro Pier, Vespucci Beach, Maze Bank Tower, LSIA, or Blaine County are based on real places.

-GTA 5 Location Forks
+GTA 5 Real-Life Location Scope

-GTA 5 Location Checks
+How This GTA 5 Location List Was Checked

 - Separate direct analogues from composite locations.